treasurenetprotocol/treasurenet-docs/docs/developers/localnet/testnet-command.md

-# 测试网常用命令
+# Testnet command

 :::info
   🚧 Documentation is in progress.
 :::